This section provides guidelines on creating CLI and GUI tools for Fuchsia.

 The dev_finder tool which can enumerate Fuchsia devices to get their names.

-A document in //sdk/docs describing the contract of this tool and how to connect it to the target system.
+A document in //docs/development/sdk/documentation describing the contract of this tool and how to connect it to the target system.
 The target audience of this document is people writing integration scripts rather than being an end-user-friendly “how-to” (debugger example).

 dev_finder abstracts device listing and selection across all SDK

 variants.
 With the right tool design, the extent of integration required should

 dev_finder to get the address and pass the address to the tool with

 other environment-specific flags.
 In the case of the debugger the tool-specific

 Connect to a shell (this should be a primitive provided by the environment-specific SDK) on the target and run the

 dev_finder, passing any local settings files and symbol paths on the command-line.

 Tools should allow all environment parameters to be passed in via command-line arguments.
 Examples include the location of settings files and symbol locations.
 This allows different SDKs to be hermetic.